0xJs/RedTeaming_CheatSheet/windows-ad/relaying.md

 ### LDAPS Relaying
 - Relaying LDAPS can add a new computer account by abusing the fact that, by default, user are allowed to join domain up to 10 new computer objects
+- When possible, use the FQDN instead of the IP address.
+The IP address works most of the time, but FQDN looks cleaner and avoids SNI certificate conflicts.

 #### Enable the LDAPS relay
 - Can wait for mitm6 to poison or force it